Alpilean Review: Are "Alpine Nutrients" a Scam?

 | |

 Alpilean is a weight loss supplement used to treat “stubborn” fat stores.
-The manufacturer claims that the supplement is based on a “new scientific discovery.”
+Websites promoting this supplement claims that its formulation is based on a “new scientific discovery.”

-But does Alpilean contain ingredients proven in medical research to cause weight loss, or are these just marketing claims?
+But does Alpilean contain ingredients proven in clinical studies to cause weight loss, or are these just marketing claims?
 Is the scientific discovery referenced by the brand legit?
-Does it cause any side effects or have risks?
-And how do real users rate and describe the effects of Alpilean?
+Does Alpilean cause any side effects?
+And how do real customers rate and describe its effects?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Alpilean based on medical studies to give our take on whether or not the supplement is likely to be effective for weight loss.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Alpilean to give our take on whether or not the supplement is likely to be effective for weight loss, and whether or not it's healthy.

-We’ll also share our concerns about its manufacturer, highlight some highly questionable marketing practices, and share real, unsponsored user reviews of Alpilean.
+We’ll also share our concerns about its manufacturer, highlight some highly questionable marketing practices, and feature customer reviews of Alpilean.

 Ingredient Analysis